-This course, accredited by the Royal Society for Public Health (RSPH), examines the social, political and economic context within the study of social policy and health care management.
+This course examines the social, political and economic context within the study of social policy and health care management.
 A particular feature of the curriculum is its focus on policy, management and collaborative working structures.

 The student group is therefore multidisciplinary, and most course members combine study with full-time work.
 The course is also suitable for graduates with a research interest in the changing nature of health and social care in the new mixed economy of welfare.

 The course has recently been re-validated and re-focused.
 It now offers increased opportunities for you to combine your study of health and social policy with specialist modules in evaluation, management, social care practice, regeneration or public health.

 Your learning is structured around weekly contact time with the teaching team and is complemented by your independent work based on guidance supplied in lectures, group work, and interactive workshops.
 Blended learning, enquiry based learning and problem based learning will be used to help you comprehend theoretical concepts.